-The Bronx: a bucolic oasis laden with history, a suburb within city-limits, an urban warzone, and thanks to the recent renaissance, a phoenix of progress rising from the proverbial ashes whence it burned.
-Literally, burned.
-But many people are unaware that the Bronx also brewed.
+The Bronx: a bucolic oasis laden with history, a suburb within city-limits, an urban warzone, and thanks to the recent renaissance, a phoenix of progress rising from the proverbial ashes of the fires that burned through the borough in the 1970’s.

-Uncovering the brewing industry of the Bronx not only tells the story of the lost industry, but it also communicates the narrative of the development of the Bronx.
+Uncovering the brewing industry of the Bronx not only reveals the story of the lost industry, but it also communicates the narrative of the development of the Bronx.

 By utilizing a multi-disciplinary approach to Bronx history, one can track the changing tastes in, and culture of, Bronx beer, from the evolution of the lager industry, to the failure caused by Prohibition, to the Bronx of today.